prakashpnvs/CRUD_Application/README.md

 # CRUD_Application
-This application is a prototype of a Product Managemt System that performs the four basic functions of persistent storage(CREATE, READ, UPDATE &amp; DELETE).
+This application is a prototype of a Product Managemt System that performs the four basic functions of persistent storage(CREATE, READ, UPDATE &amp; DELETE). \
+Some additional features such as documenting APIs through **Swagger** and **Caching** for enhanced application performance are also included.

 Following are the technologies used \
   a.)
 Java 8 \